Omega365/appframe-flutter-samples-public/README.md

 This repository stores all flutter/dart code samples to be used within __Omega365__ documentation site.

 # Adding new samples
+It's recommended to clone __af.widgets.sampletemplate__ folder to use as a starting base for you sample.

  1. Create a folder for your sample and name it appropriately.
  2. Add at least a __main.dart__ file to your newly created folder.
 Below are all the files you can add:
     * __main.dart__ : The code to display — for example, a working or nonworking method.